brettt89/ss-docker-compose/README.md

 # SilverStripe 4 docker development environment

-Install docker based development environment for SilverStripe 4 application
+Docker based development environment for SilverStripe 4 applications Can be used on multiple environments at the same time.

 ## Maintainer Contact